Aristidis13/calendar-front/README.md

     Control availability, schedules, and other operational settings

 This setup ensures each business can customize the experience to match their unique workflow.

+---

+🗃️ Technologies & Tools

+    React for the Views creation

+    TypeScript for handling the workflow

+    Antd@5.xx.xx for Component Library

+    dayjs for handling date related data